decentral1se/pypkgtemplate/README.rst

 This template is about moving with the ecosystem to provide a modern and up-to-date cookiecutter template for creating Python packages.
-In order to keep pace, I focus on tooling rather than code customisation.
+In order to keep pace, I focus on tooling configuration rather than code customisation.
 Your Python package code can be different each time but the tools should be standardised and reliable.

 .. _cookiecutter-pypackage: https://github.com/audreyr/cookiecutter-pypackage

 Design Principles
 =================

-* Use standardised tooling for packaging (setuptools, pip).
+* Use standardised tooling for packaging and dependencies (setuptools, twine).
 * Use standardised tooling for testing (tox, pytest)
+* Use standardised tooling for documentation (sphinx, reStructuredText, readthedocs)
 * Use best-in-class tools for quality assurance (flake8, isort, mypy, black)
 * Make no assumptions about the Python package code (different every time)